Prometheus and OpenTelemetry Collector Integration [Full Guide with Code]

 exporters: [prometheus]

-Sending metrics from Go to Prometheus
+Direct Integration: Sending Metrics from Applications to Prometheus

 import "go.opentelemetry.io/otel/metric/instrument"